zdmr-space/Resource-Action-Operator/README.md

 kubectl create namespace demo-test
 ```

 For more manifest examples, see `examples/`.
+For a guided walkthrough of the demo scenarios, see `docs/modules/ROOT/pages/demo.adoc`.
+For action details, see `docs/modules/ROOT/pages/actions.adoc`.
+For Helm installation and chart values, see `docs/modules/ROOT/pages/helm.adoc`.
 For reusable Helm-based actions, see `charts/resource-action` and `charts/resource-action-job`.

 ## Action Types